 Starwood Real Estate Income Trust, Inc. (the "Company") was formed on June 22, 2017 as a Maryland corporation and has elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes commencing with the taxable year ended December 31, 2019.
-We were organized to invest primarily in stabilized, income-oriented commercial real estate.
-Our portfolio is principally comprised of properties located in the United States.
-We may diversify our portfolio on a global basis through the acquisition of properties outside of the United States, with a focus on Europe.
-To a lesser extent, we may invest in debt secured by commercial real estate and real estate-related securities.
-We are the sole general partner of Starwood REIT Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
-Starwood REIT Special Limited Partner, L.L.C. (the "Special Limited Partner"), a wholly owned subsidiary of Starwood Capital Group Holdings, L.P. (the "Sponsor" or "Starwood Capital"), owns a special limited partner interest in the Operating Partnership.
-Substantially all of our business is conducted through the Operating Partnership.
-We and the Operating Partnership are externally managed by Starwood REIT Advisors, L.L.C. (the "Advisor"), an affiliate of the Sponsor.
+The Company was organized to invest primarily in stabilized, income-oriented commercial real estate and debt secured by commercial real estate.
+The Company's portfolio is principally comprised of properties located in the United States.
+The Company may diversify its portfolio on a global basis through the acquisition of properties outside of the United States, with a focus on Europe.
+To a lesser extent, the Company invests in real estate debt, including loans secured by real estate and real estate-related securities.
+The Company is the sole general partner of Starwood REIT Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
+Starwood REIT Special Limited Partner, L.L.C. (the "Special Limited Partner"), a wholly owned subsidiary of Starwood Capital Group Holdings, L.P. (the "Sponsor"), owns a special limited partnership.
+The Company and the Operating Partnership are externally managed by the Advisor, an affiliate of the Sponsor.